Rams TE Higbee out with lung injury, Donald questionable | Devdiscourse

 Blythe injured his ankle on the same play in which Higbee was injured and was a limited participant in practice Friday.
 Donald told reporters he will be ready to go when Los Angeles plays at Cleveland on Sunday night.
 "I feel good," Donald told reporters.
 "100 percent (I'll be out there)."

 Donald injured his back and briefly left the game, shortly after he hit Drew Brees' hand as the quarterback released the ball, knocking Brees out of the game with a torn ligament which required surgery earlier this week.
 Brees is expected to miss approximately six weeks.
-Also for Sunday, the Browns ruled three starters out for the game: tight end David Njoku (concussion, wrist), safety Damarious Randall (concussion), linebacker Christian Kirksey (chest) and offensive tackle Kendall Lamm (knee).
+Also for Sunday, the Browns ruled three starters out for the game: tight end David Njoku (concussion, wrist), safety Damarious Randall (concussion) and linebacker Christian Kirksey (chest).
+Backup offensive tackle Kendall Lamm (knee) is also out.
 The Browns placed Njoku on injured reserve.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)